ibm-cloud-docs/ssh-keys/how-do-i-make-my-ssh-server-only-listen-private-network.md

    ```
    {: pre}

-Your current shell window will not disconnect when you restart the service.
+Your shell window doesn't disconnect when you restart the service.
 Verify that you can connect to the server through the new SSH port before you exit your current shell window.
-If there is a problem, SSHd fails to restart and you need to connect to the server by using an alternative method.
+If a problem occurs, SSH fails to restart and you need to connect to the server by using an alternative method.